fbpx

 What a blessing that James has been able to live and work in this community.
 He so appreciates his life and the people who love and support him.

-Sue Walker is Chief Program Officer and joined Hammer Residences in 1977 doing direct care.
+Sue joined Hammer Residences in 1977 doing direct care.
 She met James, our longest-supported person, and eventually became his guardian when his family were no longer available.

 1 Comment